JokanBokan/JokanBokan/README.md

 # Hello there 👋

-I'm a junior developer that doesnt concern himself with limits.
+I'm a junior developer that doesn't concern himself with limits.
 I've been studying programming since September 2024 and i dont plan to stop.

 ## About me